-- -If a school can't meet your needs, they will offer referrals to other low cost dental specialists in the area.
+- -If a dental school or college near you can't meet your needs, they will offer referrals to other low cost dental specialists in the area.

 The colleges and their clinics provide a full range of dental treatment for those who have needs.
 All assistance provided will also correspond to the teaching needs of the students.
 Any fees that are charged will definitely be less than in a private dentist's office.
 However in some cases the patient may be faced with more frequent and longer visits at a dental college, so that may be a downside to using a college.

 Some sites may also require a screening appointment to determine if the person is suitable as a teaching patient.
 Many of the clinics or schools can also only accommodate a limited number of patients each day, so assistance is provided on a first-come, first-treated basis to those that qualify.

 In some cases Clinical Trials may be available as well at these schools.
 In these cases the college will seek volunteers with specific dental, oral, or craniofacial conditions to take part in these research studies and/or clinical trials.
 The researchers who partner with the college may provide study participants with limited amounts of free or low-cost dental treatment for the particular condition they are facing.
 Call 1–866–232–4528 or contact a local college below.

 Sampling of free dental schools near you

 A listing of accredited dental schools near you and education programs is below.
 Some may be 4 year schools and others are community colleges.
 Many of these will offer some form of care to patients.
 Students, using supervision from professional staff, will provide the cleanings and other services.
 Or dial 312-440-2500 for additional suggestions near you.

 University of Alabama School of Dentistry at UAB

 19555 North 59th Avenue

 A.T.
 Still University Arizona School of Dentistry and Oral Health